About Compliance Monitoring

 The California Department of Education (CDE) monitors compliance with state and federal laws regarding the provisions with the Individuals with Disabilites Act (IDEA).
 They do this by using the data that our local educational agencies (LEAs) input into their student information systems for all students and for students with disabilities.
 It is imperative that ALL members of the student's team, from case managers to district level data and special education administrators, understand the way in which data is collected and analyzed.
 This will help prevent potential areas of non-compliance and allow teams to plan for necessary staff training.

-This year, the CDE has introduced a new process that uses three levels of monitoring for special education "elements."
-Elements that are monitored include a combination of special education indicators, California Dashboard indicators, and other requirements.
+The CDE has introduced a new process called Compliance and Improvement Monitoring that uses three levels of monitoring for special education "elements."
+Elements that are monitored include a combination of special education performance and compliance indicators, and other requirements.
 For those who have met special education targets in all areas, Universal monitoring is indicated.
 For LEAs who have not met one or more specific targets for the current year, Targeted monitoring is indicated.
 For LEAs who have not met one or more specific targets over a period of three years, Intensive Monitoring is required.

-Targeted monitoring designation is based on performance on Annual Performance Report Indicators, Disproportionality Indicators, and Timeline Indicators (called data-identified non-compliance, or DINC).
+Targeted monitoring designation is based on performance on specific Annual Performance Report Indicators and Disproportionality Indicators.
 Intensive monitoring designation is based on poor performance on School Age Indicators most closely aligned with the provision of a free and appropriate public education (FAPE) in the least restrictive environment (LRE).
 Specifically, Intensive Review involves academic achievement in ELA and mathematics, Suspension rates, Chronic Absenteeism, Percent of Students in General Education for more than 80% of the time, and Percent of Students in a Separate School.

-Targeted and Intensive monitoring requires a review process and the development of a Special Education Plan.
+Targeted and Intensive monitoring requires a review process and the development of a Compliance and Improvement Monitoring Plan or Comprehensive Coordinated Early Intervening Services (CCEIS) Plan.
 These reviews require a team of stakeholders to review LEA data, identify trends and root causes, and develop action steps to undertake to improve compliance in these areas.
 Each review has specific requirements.
 For more information, use the links below.